McPizza0/random/README.md

 # random

-Random stuff and bounties from Omar
+I use this repo for random snippets, and to make bounties for issues that dont really live anywhere else.